sensebox/books/home/en/assembly04_example.md

 Now we are done with the casing and it may be closed!

 #### Casing for the `HDC1008`
-To make the placement of the temperature sensor weatherproof, we 3D-printed a small separate casing.
+To make the placement of the temperature sensor weatherproof, we 3D-printed a small separate casing:
-After sliding the sensor board in and closing the lid, we attach the case onto the main FIBOX case with hotglue:

 <img src="https://raw.githubusercontent.com/sensebox/resources/master/images/home/temp_gehaeuse.jpg" align="center" width="400"/>

+After sliding the sensor board in and closing the lid, we attach the case onto the main FIBOX case with hotglue.

 #### Seal the case
 At last we need to make sure that no water gets into the case.